auth0/docs/articles/_includes/_new_app.md

 <% if(typeof hideDownloadSample === 'undefined' || hideDownloadSample !== true) { %>
 ::: note
-If you download the sample from the top of this page these details are filled out for you.
+If you download the sample from the top of this page, these details are filled out for you.
 :::
 <% } %>